23+ Inspiring Web Design Statistics

 1. There are nearly 200 million active websites in the world today.

-Out of over 1.5 billion websites worldwide right now, fewer than 200 million are actually active.
+As of 2020, the WWW contains a total of 6 billion indexed websites, active and inactive.
+Data shows that fewer than 200 million are actually active accounting for less than 15%.
 The 1-billion milestone was passed in September 2014, with the number growing significantly in 2016 when it hit 1.7 billion.

 2. Website design stats disclose a whopping 75% of website credibility comes from design.